infobloxopen/terraform-provider-bloxone/docs/resources/dns_caa_record.md

 - `inheritance_sources` (Attributes) (see [below for nested schema](#nestedatt--inheritance_sources))
 - `name_in_zone` (String) The relative owner name to the zone origin.
 Must be specified for creating the DNS resource record and is read only for other operations.
 - `tags` (Map of String) The tags for the DNS resource record in JSON format.
-- `tags_all` (Map of String) The tags for the DNS resource record including default tags.
 - `ttl` (Number) The record time to live value in seconds.
 The range of this value is 0 to 2147483647.
 Defaults to TTL value from the SOA record of the zone.
 - `view` (String) The resource identifier.
 - `zone` (String) The resource identifier.